Joe Theismann: Legacy

 Theismann received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Tom Landry in 1983.

 Theismann was inducted into the New Jersey State Interscholastic Athletic Association Hall of Fame in 1997.
+He was inducted into the College Football Hall of Fame in 2003.

 In 2011, Theismann was inducted into the New Jersey Hall of Fame.

-On September 5, 2014, Theismann was honored by the Ride of Fame as they christened a double decker sightseeing bus in Washington DC dedicated to him and his achievements.
+On September 5, 2014, Theismann was honored by the Ride of Fame as they christened a double decker sightseeing bus in Washington, DC, dedicated to him and his achievements.

-UFL
+Personal life

+Theismann and his first wife, the former Shari Brown, had three children: Joseph Jr., Amy, and Patrick.
+The couple divorced in April 1985, seven months before Theismann's injury.
+Theismann was engaged to television personality Cathy Lee Crosby in September 1985, and their relationship lasted until December 1990 when he filed suit against her.
+In January 1991, Crosby countersued for $4.5 million.
+The suits were settled privately in June.

+His second marriage, to former Miss Connecticut winner and Miss America contestant Jeanne Caruso, ended in divorce after three years in 1995.
+Theismann was ordered to pay nearly $1 million of marital property and $3,500 a month in alimony.
+In 1996, Theismann married Robin Smith.
+They have homes in Virginia, Tennessee, and the Florida Panhandle.

+In 1975, he founded Theismann's Restaurant and Bar in Bailey's Crossroads, Virginia, later expanding to a chain of five restaurants in the DC-Baltimore area.
+As of 2015 the restaurant has a single location in Alexandria, Virginia.

-In October of 2010, the UFL's Florida Tuskers had a portion of their franchise bought by Theismann.
+In October 2010, the UFL's Florida Tuskers had a portion of their franchise bought by Theismann.
 Theismann expressed disappointment at the way he was treated during his time in the league and left the team when it was folded into the Virginia Destroyers in January 2011.